01-edu/public/subjects/devops/cloud-design/README.md

 ### Infrastructure as Code:

-Provision the necessary resources for your cloud environment using IaC tools like `Terraform` or `CloudFormation`.
+Provision the necessary resources for your cloud environment using Infrastructure as Code (IaC) tools like `Terraform` or `CloudFormation`.
 This includes setting up virtual machines, containers, networking components, and storage services.

 ### Containerize the microservices: